Four language and communication skills

 Task-based teaching improves communication skills in a foreign language

 The process of task-based learning itself teaches important skills.
-Students learn how to ask questions, how to negotiate meaning, and how to interact in and work within groups.
+Students learn how to ask questions, how to negotiate, and how to interact in and work within groups.

 Within this group work, they are able to observe different approaches to problem-solving as well as to learn how others think and make decisions.